mchill/home/README.md

 ### Filesystem

-Persistent storage is split into two volumes.
+Persistent storage is achieved using NFS and [Longhorn](https://longhorn.io/) volumes.

-* server - Application configuration and state.
-Uses a GlusterFS volume replicated across all of my nodes.
-* media - Larger long-term media storage.
-Mounted from my NAS as an NFS volume.

 ### Sealed Secrets